-SEMINAR IN POLITICAL COMMUNICATION
+COMM 4300 (3).
+SEMINAR IN POLITICAL COMMUNICATION.
 This course is offered only as appropriate occasions arise.
 It provides advanced study of the role of communication within specific public affairs settings such as political summits, party conventions, or other major venues.
-Prerequisite: COMM Major or Minor standing.
+Prerequisite: COMM major or minor standing.

-COMM 4302 (3), 4304 (3)
+COMM 4302 (3), 4303 (3), 4304 (3).
+WASHINGTON TERM STUDIES.

-WASHINGTON TERM STUDIES

 This course offers students an opportunity to study and work in Washington, D.C., as part of American University's Washington semester.
-Prerequisites: C or better in COMM 2308 or COMM 3381, COMM 2310 or COMM 3382, COMM 2327, COMM 3375, and junior standing.
+Prerequisites: C or better in COMM 2308, 2310, 2327, 2375 and junior standing.